lucasjoliveau/doc/es/developer/reference/frontend/assets.md

 # Assets

-Managing assets in Odoo is not as straightforward as it is in some other apps.
+Managing assets in Konvergo ERP is not as straightforward as it is in some other apps.
 One of the reasons is that we have a variety of situations where some, but not all of the assets are required.
 For example, the needs of the web client, the point of sale app, the website or even the mobile application are different.